Introduction

 Background of the TikTok investigation

-The Irish DPC launched its investigation into TikTok's data practices to examine whether the company's transfers of European Economic Area (EEA) users' personal data to China were lawful under GDPR.
+The Irish DPC launched its investigation into TikTok’s data practices to examine whether the company’s transfers of European Economic Area (EEA) users’ personal data to China were lawful under GDPR.
+The inquiry examined the lawfulness of TikTok's data transfers and compliance with GDPR requirements, including whether TikTok, as data controllers, fulfilled their obligations to inform data subjects about data transfers to third countries and ensure transparency regarding the transfer process and the countries involved.
 The investigation also scrutinized whether TikTok was providing adequate information to users about these transfers.

 The case centered on TikTok’s practice of allowing staff based in China to remotely access European user data stored on servers in Singapore and the United States.
 This investigation was particularly significant because it marked the first time a European regulator has taken a formal stance on data transfers to China under GDPR.